dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Creating a new project
 ======================

-We now create a new project for a simple “Hello World” application that will run in an MS-DOS console window.
+We now create a new project for a simple "Hello World" application that will run in an MS-DOS console window.

 We create the project by clicking the New Project (|image0|) button in